Blog:

 Should I Consider a Master’s Degree in Finance?

-Are you aiming for a job in a competitive finance area like investment banking, research, consulting, or investment management but don’t want an MBA, at least for now?
-If so, consider applying for a Master of Finance degree (MFin/MSF).
+Are you aiming for a job in a competitive finance area such as risk management, corporate finance, or algorithmic trading but don’t want an MBA—at least for now?
+If so, consider applying for a Master of Finance (MFin/MSF) degree.
 There is high demand for skilled finance professionals, and this degree can prepare you for a…

 Read More